Gase fills out Jets staff with Cooter, Jefferson among hires

+NEW YORK — Adam Gase’s coaching staff with the New York Jets has youth, experience, family ties and plenty of personalities.

-FLORHAM PARK, N.J. — New York Jets coach Adam Gase has filled out his staff, including hiring Jim Bob Cooter as running backs coach, Shawn Jefferson as assistant head coach-offense/wide receivers and Frank Bush as assistant head coach-defense/inside linebackers.
+The team announced that Gase filled out his staff Friday, including hiring Jim Bob Cooter as running backs coach, Shawn Jefferson as assistant head coach-offense/wide receivers and Frank Bush as assistant head coach-defense/inside linebackers.

+Gase also reunited two of the central figures from the New Orleans Saints’ ”Bountygate” scandal in 2012, adding Joe Vitt as a senior defensive assistant and outside linebackers coach to work under defensive coordinator Gregg Williams.

+Members of the Saints were found guilty of paying out bonuses — also called “bounties” — for injuring opposing team players from 2009-11.
+Williams, the team’s defensive coordinator, was suspended indefinitely by the NFL as a result of his involvement.
+Vitt, who is Gase’s father-in-law, was the assistant head coach and linebackers coach, and testified against Williams at the time.

 Jefferson, who had 470 catches during a 13-year playing career, was Gase’s wide receivers coach in Miami the last three years.